 How is it going to be hosted?

 Is there an existing infrastructure it needs to plug into?
 What are the security protocols?
 Are there any upstream micro-services that need (or would be good to) plug into the app?
 Is there going to be a website (mobile responsive of course) that will sit along-side the app and have to share user profile information etc.?
 Are there any other vendors that the app needs to integrate with (salesforce, SharePoint etc).
 How are you going to manage user generated content and what’s the expected upload/download shape of that content?
+Take the complexity away from building and managing the server side of your app with an industry leading mBaaS tool.

 What are the data points that your client will need to get from the app?